masukuapi/masuku-lib/README.md

     git clone <repository-url>
     ```

-2. Install Python dependencies:
+2. Build the Docker image:

     ```sh
-    pip install -r requirements.txt
+    docker build -t masuku .
     ```

-3. Install Node.js dependencies:
+3. Run the Docker container:

     ```sh
-    npm install
+    docker run -p 5000:5000 masuku
     ```

-4. Run the Flask application (Which also start the TailwindCSS build process):

-    ```sh
-    python main.py
-    ```

 ## Usage

-Navigate to the root URL of the server.
+Navigate to `http://localhost:5000` on your browser.
 You should see a form where you can upload an image file.
 After uploading, the server will process the image.

 ## Contributing